MartinHodges/spring-boot-k8s-template/README.md

 ### Connected
-In this profile, the application runs and connects to your postgres dataabse in your cluster, which it expects to find on `localhost:31321`.
+In this profile, the application runs and connects to your postgres database in your cluster, which it expects to find on `localhost:31321`.

 You can build and run this application with: